Mateo Klimowicz

-Mateo Klimowicz (born 6 July 2000) is an Argentine-German professional footballer who plays as an attacking midfielder for Liga MX club Atlético San Luis, on loan from VfB Stuttgart.
-Born in Argentina, he represented the Germany national under-21 team.
+Mateo Klimowicz (born 6 July 2000) is a professional footballer who plays as an attacking midfielder for Liga MX club Atlético San Luis.
+Born in Argentina, he played for the Germany national under-21 team.

 Club career

 Klimowicz trained with Borussia Dortmund's academy at a young age, while his father was playing in Germany.
 He later joined Instituto's ranks.
 He appeared professionally twice at the back end of the 2016–17 season in Primera B Nacional, participating in fixtures with Juventud Unida, aged sixteen, and Nueva Chicago as they secured sixth.
 Klimowicz's first senior goal arrived on 14 October 2017 during a 1–1 home draw with Aldosivi.

 On 10 May 2019, VfB Stuttgart announced the signing of Klimowicz ahead of the 2019–20 season; with the midfielder signing a five-year contract.
 He made his bow as a late substitute in a 2.
 Bundesliga match with 1.
 FC Heidenheim on 4 August.
 They won promotion in his first season, with his Bundesliga debut subsequently arriving on 19 September 2020 against SC Freiburg.
 He then scored his first goal in German football on 26 September, netting in a 4–1 victory at the Opel Arena versus Mainz 05.

 On 1 September 2022, Klimowicz signed with 2.
 Bundesliga club Arminia Bielefeld on a season long loan.